All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

 I've probably left out a lot of things.

-Courts, constitution, education system, military, war on terror, war in Iraq.
+Courts, Constitution, education system, military, war on terror, war in Iraq.

-Ladies and gentlemen, by the way, do not the Democrats say that every vote should count?
+By the way, do not the Democrats say that every vote should count?

 Democracy is sacred.